Funnel Cakes

 Do I need a funnel to make funnel cakes?

-A funnel makes it easy, but you can use a squeeze bottle, a measuring cup with a spout, or a zip-top bag with the corner snipped.
+A funnel helps create the classic swirl, but you can substitute with a squeeze bottle, a measuring cup with a spout, or a zip-top bag with the corner snipped off.

 How thick should the batter be?

-It should pour easily but not be watery—thicker than pancake batter.
+The batter should flow easily through the funnel but not be watery — slightly thicker than pancake batter.
 Add milk a tablespoon at a time if needed.

 What toppings work besides powdered sugar?

-Try cinnamon sugar, fruit sauce, chocolate sauce, or a drizzle of maple syrup.
+Popular options include cinnamon sugar, strawberry sauce, chocolate sauce, whipped cream, or a drizzle of maple syrup.

 Search the Cookbook